MarCast/6lbr-on-Telecontrolli-Devices-XIP/README.md

 #6lbr-on-Telecontrolli-Devices V1.0

--V1.0: This version contains the Contiki OS adapted on X.IP4T/X.IP5 devices.
+-V1.0: This version contains the Contiki OS adapted for X.IP4T/X.IP5 devices.

--V1.1: This version contains the Contiki OS with the addition of the output management, adapted on X.IP4T / X.IP5 devices.
+-V1.1: This version contains the Contiki OS with the addition of the output management, adapted for X.IP4T / X.IP5 devices.

 Tested with Contiki-develop-20170121